 Seriously, TFV: this is WAY beyond awesome, and should be required reading for every writer before they finish their first piece of fanfic.
 I sure hell could have used it.

-azurejay: Patrick Stump wipes his mouth or practises his kissing technique. (wipes his face.)
+azurejay: Patrick Stump wipes his mouth or practises his kissing technique.
+(Default)

 (Parachuting over from a rec on LJ.)